Manage GCP Cloud Functions IAM Policies

 Beyond these examples

-The examples reference pre-existing infrastructure such as Cloud Functions (by name, project, and region).
-They focus on IAM permission assignment rather than function provisioning.
+The examples reference pre-existing infrastructure such as Cloud Functions (by name, project, region).
+They focus on IAM policy configuration rather than provisioning the functions themselves.

 To keep things focused, common IAM patterns are omitted, including: